evpirnia/sql-with-parallel-joins/README.md

 mysql> ```insert into dtables values ('movies', NULL, 'jdbc:mysql://192.168.10.20:3306/TESTDB', 'blakela', 'hulu', NULL, '2', NULL, NULL, NULL);```<br />
 Note: The nodeurl has the specific user's ip address (ie. .10 or .20). nodeid, nodeuser, nodepasswd also correspond with the specific user. <br />

-*If continuous failure to connect to any of the databases, try this:*<br />
+*If there is continuous failure to connect to the databases, try this:*<br />
 mysql> ```show grants for 'username'@'localhost';```<br />
 mysql> ```flush privileges;```<br />
 mysql> ```select * from mysql.user where user='username' \G;```<br />

-*If The problem isn't solved, the last resort is to reset root privileges:*<br />
+*If the problem isn't solved, the last resort is to reset root privileges:*<br />
 mysql> ```update mysql.user set Grant_priv='Y', Super_priv='Y' where User='root';```<br />

 Run the script from your local host repo:<br />